Frank E. Boston: Military service

 In 1919, Boston was given the rank of Major and he was even a member of the Association of Military Surgeons.
-Major Boston was discharged in the later months of 1919.
+He was discharged in the later months of 1919.

 Career

-When Boston left the military he returned to Philadelphia, Pennsylvania, to continue work on his medical practice in Philadelphia county.
-Boston placed a large emphasis in providing medical assistance and education towards the community.
+When Boston left the military, he returned to his medical practice in Philadelphia.
+Boston placed a heavy emphasis on providing medical assistance and education towards the community.
 He had been a member of the American Medical Association, the Philadelphia County Medical Society, the International College of Surgeons, and the National Medical Association.
 At the 1926 annual convention, Boston was listed as chairman of the Committee for Gynecologists and General Surgeons in the Journal of the National Medical Association and proceeded to open stations at Mercy Hospital for well-known surgeons to operate.

 Boston was often involved in Veteran fundraisers and dedicated work toward Veterans of Foreign Wars.
 In 1934, Boston opened a Hospital in Lansdale called the Elm Terrace Hospital, which would later be renamed North Penn Hospital in 1954 and eventually becoming part of the Jefferson Health Systems.
 It is now known as the Lansdale Abington Hospital.
 Boston continued his association with Mercy Hospital during the 1930s, participating in various clinical lectures and was credited for it in the Chicago Defender.

-Boston formed a First Aid Emergency Squad in Lansdale, now called the Volunteer Medical Services Corps (VMSC) dedicating many hours to that venture.